hallorant/bigmit/model1usb/README.md

 I strongly suggest you do not do this modification on your only working Model 1 unless you are quite skilled with electronics work.
-The modification is pretty simple but requires one trace cut and the removal of several components from the motherboard.
+The modification is pretty simple but does require one trace cut and the removal of several components from the motherboard.
 Several wires are then soldered in place.
 Finally, a 5-pin DIN to USB-A cable is constructed.

 The image below shows the resulting system.